luikyv/go-oidc/README.md

 ### Authentication Policies

 For authorization requests (when grant types such as implicit and authorization_code are enabled) which start by default at `/authorize`, users are authenticated with an available `goidc.AuthnPolicy`.

-The policy is responsible for interacting with the user and modifing the `goidc.AuthnSession` to define how access and ID tokens are issued and with what information.
+The policy manages user interactions and modifies the `goidc.AuthnSession` to determine how access and ID tokens are issued, including the information they contain.
+Refer to the fields of `goidc.AuthnSession` for details on what can be modified and how.

 The policy below includes a setup function that always returns `true`, meaning the authentication function will execute for all requests.
 If the setup function were to return `false`, the authentication function would not be evaluated.